 If you have any unusual or persistent symptoms after blood collection, you should contact us directly.

-During the Health Check, various medical analyses are performed by our medical staff.
+During the Full Body Check-up, various medical analyses are performed by our medical staff.
 The aim is to evaluate the current health status based on the tests performed.

 A Health Check includes the following services: